 A third source of capital was from ironmasters.
-Mitchell shows that 18-20 per cent of coal production went into iron works.17 Table 2.3 uses the mid-point of 19 per cent to estimate that £303,000 of total capital formation of £1.6m came from ironmasters, and most likely from retained profits in the iron industry.
-Beside these sums, the loans provided by the PWLB of £272,000 over ten years, or just £27,000 a year on average, financed no more than 2 per cent of mining capital formation.18 Even if Pollard's coal estimate is too high by a factor of two, the PWLB's share of capital formation would not rise above 2.5 per cent.19 The evidence can therefore be summarised as showing that three quarters of mining capital formation was financed from retained profits; 2 per cent from commercial lending; 20 per cent from profits from related businesses (partners, individuals and ironmasters); and just 2 per cent from the PWLB.
-The contribution of the PWLB loans was therefore on a minimal scale, and had negligible impact on the output of the mining sector between 1817 and 1826.
+Mitchell shows that 18-20 per cent of coal production went into iron works.
+Table 2.3 uses the mid-point of 19 per cent to estimate that £303,000 of total capital formation of £1.6m came from ironmasters, and most likely from retained profits in the iron industry.
+Beside these sums, the loans provided by the PWLB of £272,000 over ten years, or just £27,000 a year on average, financed no more than 2 per cent of mining capital formation.
+Even if Pollard's coal estimate is too high by a factor of two, the PWLB's share of capital formation would not rise above 2.5 per cent.
+The

-16 Durham, Newcastle, Staffordshire, Leeds and Matlock record offices.
+&lt;sup>16 Durham, Newcastle, Staffordshire, Leeds and Matlock record offices.
 Even assessed over a longer period, 1790-1840, there are very few example of external funding, totalling no more than £50,000.
+Mitchell, Economic Development of the British Coal Industry, p.
+16.

-17 Mitchell, Economic Development of the British Coal Industry, p.
-16. 18 National Archives, PWLB 6/1, PWLB applications ledger.
+&lt;sup>18 National Archives, PWLB 6/1, PWLB applications ledger.